-

 - Site Info

-Scoping a survey isn't one-size-fits-all.
 Scoping a biological baseline survey is not a one-size-fits-all exercise.
 The approach you take for an environmental impact assessment can differ significantly from one designed to inform a management plan.
 Understanding these differences is critical to ensuring your survey is both defensible and useful.

 In this webinar, we step through what effective scoping looks like in practice, from initial desktop review through to field reconnaissance.
 You will gain a clearer understanding of how to align your scope with project objectives, regulatory expectations, and on-ground realities.